The Digital Learning

 What a Relief Teacher Needs to Know?

 Being a substitute teacher in the constantly changing world of education can feel daunting.
 However, this challenge offers a chance to prove your adaptability and determination.
 Let’s explore how embracing technology can turn your teaching approach upside down.
-Interestingly,
+Interestingly, 70% of substitute teachers felt unready for the shift towards digital learning

 We are now part of a time where technology reshapes teaching techniques and resources.
 Staying current with modern trends isn’t just nice—it’s crucial.
 Imagine walking into a classroom full of modern tools: interactive whiteboards, electronic textbooks, and students taking notes on tablets instead of paper.